sbabcoc/Selenium-Foundation/docs/ConfiguringProjectSettings.md

 ## Configuration-Based API Abstration

-**`SeleniumConfig`** is more than a collection of settings; this class also provides generic interfaces to several core aspects of the WebDriver API that differ between Selenium 2 and Selenium 3:
+**`SeleniumConfig`** is more than a collection of settings; this class also provides generic interfaces to several core aspects of the WebDriver API for Selenium 3:

 * Convert JSON string to **`Capabilities`** object: `getCapabilitiesForJson(String capabilities)`
 * Convert object to JSON string: `toJson(Object obj)`